-3.19 Rated Input Frequency
+3.21 Rated Input Frequency

 The supply ac input frequency of the power supply as declared by the manufacturer in the specification of the power supply.
+This is applicable only for ac-dc power supplies.

-3.20 Rated Input Frequency Range
+3.22 Rated Input Frequency Range

 The supply ac input frequency range (minimum/maximum) of the power supply as declared by the manufacturer in the specification of the power supply.
+This is applicable only for ac-dc power supplies.

-3.21 Rated Input Current
+3.23 Rated Input Current